microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/healthmonitoring-overview.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Use the Microsoft Entra scenario health monitoring API to view anomalous usage pattern for your tenant on business-critical identity scenarios and receive alert notification
+Use the Microsoft Entra scenario health monitoring API to view anomalous usage patterns for your tenant on business-critical identity scenarios and receive alert notifications.
+The API is built to fire alerts based on monitoring the health metric streams in serviceActivity APIs.
+These alerts contain information about the type, date, and impact of the anomalous usage patterns and allow you to investigate and remediate issues that you find.

 ## Licenses
 **TODO: Are we required user to have specific licenses?**